Boobae-Vivian/DATA-CLEANING/README.md

 ## PROBLEM STATEMENT
 1. Standardization
-   - Standardize categorical variables by ensuring consistency in text casing
+   - Standardize column names by capitalizing all letters to ensure consistency in formatting
+   - Identify and rename columns with lengthy or unclear names
    - Identify and correct inconsistencies in data formats (e.g., date formats, text casing, categorical values, numerical values).
 3. Handling Missing Data
    - Detect and handle any missing values in the dataset.